hortenssiaa/playInThePlayground/HeadSpaceFocus/README.md

 ## #9.
 HeadSpace Focus App

 ### What's For?
-- You can see multiple flexible cells with the size change according to the contents.
+- You can see multiple cells with the size change according to the contents.
 - You can see recommendation list by tapping the See Recommendation button.

 ### Used Class